 Bachelor of Science in Computer Science

-The BSCS has three tracks.
+The BSCS has two tracks.
 These tracks share many of the same core courses but have varying elective emphasis.

 - Computer Science Concentration – The computer science concentration focuses on providing a broad survey of topics in computing.
 It allows a wide variety of options in advanced elective topics.
 The concentration provides a strong foundation for applying computing to a wide-range of areas.